Zlob/AnyJsonTester/README.md

 ```

 ## Some sugar for Laravel 5.1
-In my favorite framework, you can use AnyJsonTesterLaravel trait instead of AnyJsonTestertrait, so you can chain seeJsonLike method with request metods, like
+In my favorite framework, you can use AnyJsonTesterLaravel trait instead of AnyJsonTester trait, so you can chain seeJsonLike method with request metods, like
 ```php
 $this->post('/user', ['name' => 'Sally'])
      ->seeJsonLike( new AnyObject( [ 'name' => AnyJsonString() ] ) );